Yuanhy1997/HMS/README.md

    ```
    {'sample_idx': <sample_idx>, 'instruction': <input_query>}
    ```
    Basically, we can use json package in Python to generate such formats.
-We have an code example (here)[].
+We have an code example [here](./inference/generate_dummydata.py).

 Here can we start inference!
 Using these lines: